thisismy-github/instant-replay-suite/README.md

 ## Trimming

-Use customizable hotkeys to instantly trim clips to any length you choose, or even enter the trim length yourself using your number keys (requires [FFmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip)).
+Use customizable hotkeys to instantly trim clips to any length you choose (defaults to `Alt + 1-9` for 10-90 seconds), or enter the length yourself using your number keys (defaults to `Alt + 0`).
+Requires [FFmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip).

 ## Splicing

-Use another hotkey to instantly concatenate two consecutive clips together (requires [FFmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip)).
+Instantly concatenate/splice the last two clips together (defaults to `Alt + C`).
+Requires [FFmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip).

 ## Backups/Undo

-Automatically undo your last edit using another hotkey.
-Backups for your last several edited clips will be saved to give you further peace of mind.
+Instantly undo your last edit using backups of your most recently edited clips (defaults to `Alt + U`).

 ## Automatically Rename Clips

-Renames clips as they're saved using a highly customizable naming format.
-Allows you to set "aliases" for games to shorten their names while renaming.
-A handful of common aliases are included by default, i.e. "Left 4 Dead 2" becomes "L4D2".
+Rename clips as they're saved using a highly customizable naming format.
+Allows you to set aliases for games while renaming, i.e. "Left 4 Dead 2" becomes "L4D2".
+A handful of common aliases are included by default.

 ## System Tray Icon

 A *highly* customizable tray menu that can be accessed at any time that offers all of the same features listed above.
-Edit, delete, play, and explore any clip you want, not just the latest one, while also getting to see key information about each clip.
+Edit, play, and explore any of your recent clips (not just the latest one!), while getting to see key information about each clip.
 Offers customizable left-click and middle-click actions.

 # Other features